 Although most single U.S. expats say they believe establishing new relationships is no harder overseas than back home, 38% say that expat life makes finding and keeping relationships more difficult.

-In a 2015 CuencaHighLife survey of Cuenca expats, 76% said they were in an established relationship, with 66% saying they were in the same relationship when they arrived in Cuenca.
-Of the 11% who formed new relationships in Cuenca, half reported that these were with other expats and half were with Ecuadorians or other Latin Americans.
+In a 2017 CuencaHighLife survey of Cuenca expats, 76% said they were in an established relationship, with 66% saying they were in the same relationship when they arrived in Cuenca.
+Of the 11% who formed new relationships in Cuenca, half reported that they had hooked up with another expat while the other half had found an Ecuadorian parntner.

-Of the respondents to the Cuenca survey, 15% reported that the relationship they were in when they arrived in Ecuador had since broken up.
-Of those, 60% formed new relationships while 40% remained single.
+Of the respondents to the Cuenca survey, 15% reported that the relationship they were in when they arrived in Ecuador had since broken up, usually because one partner liked Cuenca and expat life and the other didn’t.
+Of those, 66% formed new relationships while 33% remained single.

-InterNation’s survey shows that, worldwide, most U.S. expats form the most expat friendships with residents of the country they live but who speak English.
+The InterNation’s survey shows that, worldwide, most U.S. expats most frequently form friendships with residents of the country in which they live but who speak English.
 The result is opposite in Cuenca, where 72% of expats say they make friends primarily with other expats.